alan850627/music-cipher/README.md

 | Eigth note | O | P | Q | R | S | T | U |
 | 16th note | V | W | X | Y | Z | N/A | N/A |

+* This script relies on the `jsmidgen` library to create the midi file.
+* The cipher works in a way of a lookup table, where each letter is mapped one-to-one to a note and some duration.
+* Each non-English alphabet characters are represented by rests.
+The duration of the rest is the same as the previous note's duration.
+* The octave of the note is chosen so that jumps between successive notes are minimal.

 ### Keyboard:
 On a qwerty keyboard, we go from up to down, and left to right, each key incremented by a half step starting on C3.
 That is, "1" gets mapped to C3, "q" to "C#3", "a" to "D3", "Z" to "D#3", "2" to "E" and so on.
 The complete lookup table: `1qaz2wsx3edc 4rfv5tgb6yhn7ujm8ik,9ol.0p;/-[`.
 Each note is a 16th note long.